The Parting of the Red Sea

 The Lord raised up Moses to deliverer His people.
 But Pharaoh “hardened his heart.
 So, God sent His Ten plagues to humble Pharaoh that he may set the people free (Exodus 7-11).
 After the final plague of the death of the first born, Pharaoh finally released the people.
 But after they left, he changed his heart again and chased after them with his army (Exodus 11).

-The Israelites were faced with the Sea before them and the Army of Pharaoh behind them.
+The Israelites were faced with the Red Sea before them and the Army of Pharaoh behind them.
 Their death was sure.
-But God once more parted the Red Sea and they went safely to the other side and the Army of pharaoh who pursued them perished in the Sea (Exodus 14).
+But God once more parted the Red Sea and they went safely to the other side and the Army of pharaoh that pursued them perished in the Sea (Exodus 14).

 The exodus from Egypt, represented delivering God’s children from the slavery of sin (John 8:34, 36).
-And the passing through the Red Sea is symbolic baptism or the death and burial and Resurrection of Christ.
+And the passing through the Red Sea is symbolic of baptism or the death and burial and Resurrection of Christ.
 Paul writes, “For I want you to know, brothers, that our fathers were all under the cloud, and all passed through the sea, and all were baptized into Moses in the cloud and in the sea, and all ate the same spiritual food, and all drank the same spiritual drink.
 For they drank from the spiritual Rock that followed them, and the Rock was Christ” (1 Corinthians 10:1–4).